Defining NLME models in Pumas

 In the example above, an occasion identifier or counter OCC was used.
 Whenever occasions are used for Between Occasion Variability (BOV) it is important to make sure that the keyword covariates_direction is set to :left.
 Setting the value to :left means that time-varying covariates are evaluated as the Last Observation Carried Forward (LOCF) instead of the default value of :right that corresponds to Next Observation Carried Backward (NOCB).

 If the dynamic parameters such as clearance or volume are modeled as continuous functions of time (as opposed to piece-wise constant in the covariate case), it is possible to use the reserved named t inside @pre.
-An example of this kind of model would be a model with enterohepatic recirculation
+An example of this kind of model would be a model with enterohepatic recirculation:

 pk = @model begin